Detached Garage Side Door Swing: What Is the Right Way?

 garagemadesimple.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com .
 The website is also an affiliate of a few other brands.

-Should a Detached Garage Side Door Open In Or Out?
+Should a Garage Side Door Swing In Or Out?

-A detached garage side door should swing out of the garage to the outdoors, unlike the garage entry door to the house of an attached garage.
-There is no IRC code but this arrangement is safer, as it is easier to get out of the garage, in case of an emergency.
+A garage side door should swing out of the garage to the outdoors, unlike the garage entry door to the house.
+This arrangement is safer, as it is easier to get out of the garage, in case of an emergency.

-A detached garage, or an attached garage for that matter, is considered as a high fire risk zone.
+A garage is considered as a high fire risk zone.
 There is a lot of flammable stuff in the garage such as gas, oil, lawn care products and paints.

 Storage can get cluttered, as often garages are used to store anything and everything, for which there is not enough space in the house.
 If you use your garage as a workshop for your DIY projects, then another level of clutter is added.